ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

   <div><button>Submit</button></div>
 </form>
 ```

+When using Svelte 5 runes, wrap the initial form value in `untrack` as shown above. `superForm` owns the form state after initialization, so it should not reactively reinitialize when the page-data prop changes.

 The `superForm` function is used to create a form on the client, and `bind:value` is used to create a two-way binding between the form data and the input fields.